gtoonstra/etl-with-airflow/_sources/fullexample.txt

 orderlines and some customer and product info.

 The *_staging processes extract data from the OLTP database and ingest them into the staging tables in the staging schema, taking care to make this process repeatable.
+Repeatable means removing data for the date window of consideration first, then reinserting by issuing a select, only selecting the data that applies to the date window of interest.

-The *process_dimensions* DAG updates the customer and product dimensions in the data warehouse, prior to updating facts.
+The first thing you'd do when staging data is present is to process your dimensions.
+The *process_dimensions* DAG updates the customer and product dimensions in the data warehouse.
+Dimensions should be present before fact tables, because there are foreign keys linking facts to dimensions and you need data to be there before you can link to it.

 It is set up with the *depends_on_past* parameter set to True, because dimensions should be updated in a specific sequence.
 This does have the effect that it can slow down the scheduling, because the task instances are now not parallelized.

-The *process_order_fact* processes the order+orderline data and associates them with the correct surrogate key in the dimension tables, based on the date/time the records were active.
+The *process_order_fact* processes the order+orderline data and associates them with the correct surrogate key in the dimension tables, based on the date and time the dimension records were active and usually the business key.

+Also notice how the dimension table update doesn't delete data from a specific window.
+Because of existing facts and how they link together, this is very dangerous to do!
+Instead, running the dimension multiple times leads to *no-ops* later, unless some extra data was added, leading to new records.
+Deletion of records is not implemented in this scenario, which would lead to all versions for an entity having a specific end date.

 Proof of principles compliance
 ------------------------------